Problem with a Target?

-It’s Sunday morning and I’m at NTB with Brian’s truck as he had a flat tire on his way to do his clinic this morning.
-So left him my car and brought his truck to get new tires.
+It’s Sunday morning and I’m at NTB with Brian’s truck, since he had a flat tire on his way to do his clinic this morning.
+So I left him my car and brought his truck to get new tires.
 It’s been a busy morning already.

-Gil has been in Florida all week teaching over there and comes home tonight while Brian and I have been holding down the fort here in Houston.
-The weather here has not been the best with a lot of rain and winter doesn’t want to go away and yesterday the winds were gusting to 25-30 mph.
+Gil has been in Florida all week teaching over there and comes home tonight, while Brian and I have been holding down the fort here in Houston.
+The weather here has not been the best, with a lot of rain.
+Winter doesn’t want to go away and yesterday the winds were gusting to 25-30 mph.
 But everyone stayed and learned how to cope and even how to improve their shooting.

-Coaching Hour is this Tuesday so recording should be up by Thursday so listen in.
-Coaching Hour has so much information and once students realize that, they listen constantly.
-We have been doing the Coaching Hour since November 2001 so there is a lot of information there and if you don’t want to listen to them we have had them transcribed and they are available on the website in paperback.
+The new Coaching Hour is this Tuesday, and the recording should be up by Thursday.
+The Coaching Hour has so much information and once students realize that, they listen constantly.
+We have been doing them since November 2001, so there is a lot of information there.
+And if you don’t want to listen to them, we have had them transcribed and they are available on the website in paperback.

 Until next time!
 Keep improving your shooting and your consistency!